WebAssembly/design/AstSemantics.md

 Some operations may *trap* under some conditions, as noted below.
 In the MVP, trapping means that execution in the WebAssembly instance is terminated and abnormal termination is reported to the outside environment.
-In a JS environment such as a browser, a trap results in throwing a JS exception.
+In a JavaScript environment such as a browser, a trap results in throwing a JavaScript exception.
 If developer tools are active, attaching a debugger before the termination would be sensible.